Outside Business Activities and Private Securities Transactions

 - Does your firm take into account the unique regulatory considerations and characteristics of digital assets when reviewing digital asset OBAs and PSTs?

-- Does your firm record the PSTs on its books and records, including PSTs involving new or unique products and services?
+- Does your firm record PSTs for compensation on its books and records, including PSTs involving new or unique products and services?

 Exam Findings and Effective Practices

-- No Documentation – Not retaining the documentation necessary to demonstrate firms’ compliance with the supervisory obligations for PSTs and not recording the transactions on the firm’s books and records because certain PSTs were not consistent with firms’ electronic systems (such as where securities businesses conducted by a registered representative would not be captured in their clearing firm’s feed of purchases and sales activity).
+- No Documentation – Not retaining the documentation necessary to demonstrate the firm’s compliance with the supervisory obligations for PSTs and not recording the transactions on the firm’s books and records because certain PSTs were not consistent with the firm’s electronic systems (such as where securities businesses conducted by a registered representative would not be captured in their clearing firm’s feed of purchases and sales activity).

 - No or Insufficient Notice and Notice Reviews – Registered persons failing to notify their firms in writing of OBAs or PSTs; and WSPs not requiring the review of such notices, or the documentation that such reviews had taken place.

-- No PST Monitoring – Not monitoring limitations placed on OBAs or PSTs, such as prohibiting registered representatives from soliciting firm clients to participate in the OBA or PST.
+- Inadequate Controls – Inadequate controls to confirm adherence to limitations placed on OBAs or PSTs, such as prohibiting registered representatives from soliciting firm clients to participate in an OBA or PST.

-- No Review and Recordkeeping of Digital Asset Activities – Incorrectly assuming all digital assets are not securities and, therefore, not evaluating digital asset activities, including activities performed by affiliates, to determine whether they are PSTs; and for certain digital asset or other activities that were deemed to be PSTs because registered representatives received selling compensation, not supervising such activities or recording such transactions on the firm’s books and records.
+- No Review and Recordkeeping of Digital Asset Activities – Failing to conduct the required assessment of OBAs that involve digital assets or incorrectly assuming all digital assets are not securities and therefore, not evaluating digital asset activities, including activities performed through affiliates, to determine whether they are more appropriately treated as PSTs; and for certain digital asset or other activities that were deemed to be PSTs for compensation, not supervising such activities or recording such transactions on the firm’s books and records.

-- Questionnaires – Requiring registered representatives and other associated persons to complete upon hire, and periodically thereafter, detailed, open-ended questionnaires with regular attestations regarding their involvement —or potential involvement—in new or previously disclosed OBAs and PSTs (including asking questions relating to any other businesses where they are owners or employees; whether they are raising money for any outside activity; whether they act as “finders”; and any expected revenues or other payments they receive from any entities other than member firms, including affiliates).
+- Questionnaires – Requiring registered representatives and other associated persons to complete upon hire, and periodically thereafter, detailed, open-ended questionnaires with regular attestations regarding their involvement—or potential involvement—in new or previously disclosed OBAs and PSTs (including asking questions relating to any other businesses where they are owners or employees; whether they are raising money for any outside activity; whether they act as “finders” for issuers seeking new investors; and any expected revenues or other payments they receive from any entities other than the member firm, including affiliates).

-- Thorough Reviews – Conducting reviews to learn about all OBAs and PSTs at the time of a registered representative’s initial disclosure to the firm and periodically thereafter, including thorough reviews of:
+- Due Diligence – Conducting due diligence to learn about all OBAs and PSTs at the time of a registered representative’s initial disclosure to the firm and periodically thereafter, including interviewing the registered representative and thoroughly reviewing:

-- documentation supporting the activity (such as organizational documents).
+- documentation supporting the activity (such as organizational documents); and

 - correspondence (including social media);